 Our research seeks to determine the conditions that would occur in a 1 in 100 year-event to determine the likely impact of an extreme event.
 The severity of any given event depends on both location and electron energy.
 To understand this, and provide the information that the satellite industry needs, we conduct independent analyses for different electron energies and orbit types.
-The findings may be used by satellite operators and engineers to mitigate the risks to new satellites by improving the definition of spacecraft technical requirements and in the evaluation of satellite proposals received from manufacturers.
+The findings are used by satellite operators and engineers to mitigate the risks to new satellites by improving the definition of spacecraft technical requirements and in the evaluation of satellite proposals received from manufacturers.

 Modern satellites in medium Earth orbit and at geosynchronous orbit have life expectancies of 10-20 years.
 Satellite operators and engineers thus need realistic estimates of the flux levels that may be reached on these and longer timescales in order to assess the likely impact of an extreme event on the satellite fleet and to improve the resilience of future satellites by better design of satellite components.
-Satellite insurers also require this information to help them evaluate realistic disaster scenarios.
+Satellite insurers also require this information to help them in dialogues with clients and in the evaluation of realistic disaster scenarios.

-The 1 in 100 year event levels can be used as space weather benchmarks as defined by the Space Weather Operations, Research and Mitigation Subcommittee of the National Science and Technology Council
+- The 1 in 100 year event levels can be used as space weather benchmarks as defined by the Space Weather Operations, Research and Mitigation Subcommittee of the National Science and Technology Council

-The benchmarks can be used to
+- The benchmarks can be used to

-determine the likely impact of an extreme event
+- determine the likely impact of an extreme event

-improve the resilience of future satellites
+- improve the resilience of future satellites

-evaluate potential disaster scenarios
+- evaluate potential disaster scenarios

-The benchmarks may also be used for
+- The benchmarks may also be used for

-comparison with ongoing events
+- comparison with ongoing events

-the purposes of situational awareness and operational risk assessments
+- the purposes of situational awareness and operational risk assessments

-comparison with theoretical maximum fluxes
+- comparison with theoretical maximum fluxes